 HER2-receptor status: Another test is done to find out whether the breast cancer cells make too much of a protein called HER2 (human epidermal growth factor receptor 2).
 If they do, then they also have too many HER2 receptors at the cell surface.
 With too many receptors, breast cancer cells pick up too many growth signals and start growing too much and too fast.
 One way to slow down or stop the growth of the cancer cells is to block the receptors so they don't pick up as many growth signals.
 That’s what the medication called Herceptin (chemical name: trastuzumab) does.
 About 1 out of 4 breast cancers are HER2-positive, which means they can be treated with Herceptin.

 HER2-positive cancers also can be treated with Tykerb (chemical name: lapatinib), a medication that interferes with the activity of HER2 from inside the cell.
 Tykerb limits the amount of energy the breast cancer cells have to grow and multiply.

 These tests are done on the tissue that is removed during biopsy, or, in the case of surgical margins, after the surgery to remove the cancer.

-For more information about these tests and other tests and what their results mean, visit Your Pathology Report.
+For more information about these tests and other tests and what their results mean, visit the Your Diagnosis section.